Earn up to £20^ every time you buy

 The cheapest available broadband deal is £21.50

-Loiners can often earn bill credits or cashback between £30 and £90 when they switch
+Switchers can often earn credits or cashback between £30 and £90 when they switch

 FTTP rollout has hit 87%, giving most residents of Leeds access to faster, more reliable broadband connections

-Standard ADSL broadband is the most common and basic type of internet connection.
-It uses your copper phone wires to deliver internet to your home, with speeds averaging around 10-11Mbps.
+ADSL is the most basic option and uses your copper phone line to connect your home.
+It’s widely available, but speeds are typically lower, averaging around 10–11Mbps.

-– this uses fibre cables all the way between the exchange to your home, resulting in a quicker, more stable connection.
-Speeds usually range from 100Mbps all the way to 1,000Mbps (1Gbps) and above
+FTTP (fibre-to-the-premises): fibre runs all the way to your home, giving a quicker, more stable connection.
+Speeds typically range from 100Mbps up to 1,000Mbps (1Gbps)+.

-Generally, FTTC is a lot more common than FTTP across the UK.
-Luckily, Leeds enjoys widespread coverage with Openreach’s FTTP network – in fact, it was one of the first UK cities to receive Openreach’s full fibre services back in 2018.
+Across the UK, FTTC is generally more common than FTTP, but Leeds benefits from strong full fibre coverage.
+In fact, it was one of the first UK cities to receive Openreach full fibre back in 2018.

 Bundling your services can save you up to 36% on your broadband bills - just be sure you're using the services you pay for